-Your senior can be heart healthy no matter what their age, but it does take effort.
+Your senior can improve heart health no matter what their age, but it does take effort.
 By maintaining a healthy diet along with regular physical exercise and other good habits, seniors not only feel better, but can live longer, too.
 Everyone wants to stay healthy and vital for as long as possible.
 It’s never too late to start living a healthy lifestyle and get heart disease risks in check.

 For seniors who live alone and find it difficult to prepare nutritious food for themselves, there are services available to help ensure they’re getting the foot they needs.
 For example, Dakota Home Care, offering expert home care in Lincoln, ND and the surrounding areas, provides aides who can shop and cook and sit with your senior during meals.
 Services can be for as little as one hour per visit or up to 24-hours-per-day.
 Home Health Aides can assist with meals and companionship and a whole list of other things.
 Contact us online or call us at (877) 691-0015 for professional at-home senior care services.